umarhassan-mitodl/21m.011-fall-2024/content/pages/recitation-11a-listening-reading-goetjen.md

 ### Price, Symphony No. 3 in C minor: III.
 Juba (symphony), 1940

-Recording performed by the Philadelphia Orchestra, directed by Yannick Nézet-Séguin.  [\[Listen on YouTube\]](https://www.youtube.com/watch?v=J82z8uZGo30)
+Recording performed by the Philadelphia Orchestra, directed by Yannick Nézet-Séguin.  {{% resource_link "f528e8fe-9a32-4dad-a598-341cf78feece" "[Listen on YouTube]" %}}

 A (fast, two themes in E♭ major and G major respectively): 0:00–2:01